youtomb/2016/README.md

 (The guide api should work on the above one, since that's what we requested for the json data)

-What Will Never Happen:

-Clients that fully use GDATA, now there's a chance I may support client V4 as that uses innertube for search and stuff, but not fully GDATA ones.
+What Will Never Happen are clients that fully use GDATA, now there's a chance I may support client V4 as that uses innertube for search and stuff, but not fully GDATA ones.
 Just use YT2009 at that point!

 ## Setup